BrenoBaiardi/ikrpg/README.md

 - Automations for Fatigue (Will-Weavers) and Focus (Focusers) management

 ### 🛡 Optional Fatigue & Focus
-- **Toggleable** per character: enable “Fatigue” and/or “Focus” in the header (pending Focus automation)
+- **Toggleable** per character: enable “Fatigue” and/or “Focus” in the header
 - Numeric **value** and **max** fields appear only if enabled
 - Automatic regeneration at start of character’s turn in combat.
   - Subtracts ARC from current Fatigue (never below 0)
-  - Checks weather a fatigue roll is needed.
+  - Adds ARC To current Focus, and set to 0 at turn end.
 - **Fatigue Roll** when spending beyond ARC:
   - As soon as you exceed ARC, rolls **2d6** vs your current Fatigue points
   - On failure: actor is marked **Exhausted**.